 A HOQUIAM HERO

-He was laid to rest by his fellow officers and a stunned community on April 22nd, 1980 at Sunset Memorial Park in Hoquiam.
-He was posthumously awarded the American Police Hall of Fame Medal of Honor on May 6th, 1980 as well as the Washington State Law Enforcement Medal of Honor on May 16th 1997.
+Officer Burke was laid to rest by his fellow officers and a stunned community on April 22, 1980 at Sunset Memorial Park in Hoquiam.
+He was posthumously awarded the American Police Hall of Fame Medal of Honor on May 6, 1980 as well as the Washington State Law Enforcement Medal of Honor on May 16, 1997.

-His name has been added to the rolls of those brave officers who ve lost their lives in the line of duty at the Washington State Law Enforcement Memorial in Olympia, Washington and the National Law Enforcement Memorial in Washington, D.C….[Honoring Officer Burke]
+Officer Burke was added to the rolls of those brave officers who have lost their lives in the line of duty at the Washington State Law Enforcement Memorial in Olympia and the National Law Enforcement Memorial in Washington, D.C….[Officer Donald Burke Memorial Scholarship Fund]